easbarba/zae/README.md

 ## Installation

-Get all needed dependencies and install with:
+Get all needed dependencies and install in your system with:

     $ make install

 ## Commands: add, overwrite, append...

-In a fresh install or container, its easy to add new commands, one or multiple per time:
+Its rather simple to add new commands, one or multiple per time:

     $ pak --add --pkg 'emerge' --exec '/usr/bin/emerge' --install '-av'

-Once a config with exec is added it even easier to add new commands:
+Once a config with exec is present, it is even easier to populate with more commands:

     $ pak --add --pkg 'emerge' --search '-s'

-Overwrite one command with important options goes the same:
+Swap over commands with interesting options, it goes the same way:

     $ pak --add --pkg 'apt' --search 'search --names-only'

-Or even purge it all and start with your own commands:
+Or start it all over again:

     $ pak --purge --pkg 'apt'

 ## Container

-`pak` latest version is available at docker hub: `easbarbosa/pak:latest`
+You can find `pak` latest version at docker hub: `easbarbosa/pak:latest`

-Of course you can just run it yourself with:
+Want to do it the hard way? can be done with:

     docker build -t $USER/pak .

     docker run --rm $USER/pak exe/pak search git

-or even better with this long one-line command:
+Or even better with this long one-line command:

     docker run --rm -v $(pwd):/app/ -w /app ruby:3.1.1 bash -c 'mkdir -p ~/.config && cp -r examples ~/.config/pak && bundle && exe/pak search git'

 ## Configuration

-`pak` will look for configuration files containing packagers commands at `$XDG_CONFIG_HOME/pak`:
+`pak` query for configuration files at `$XDG_CONFIG_HOME/pak`:

 `$XDG_CONFIG_HOME/pak/apt.yml`